If you suffer from the following ongoing symptoms, you might have IBS:

 - chronic alcohol abuse

-- abnormalities in gastrointestinal secretions and/or digestive muscle contractions (peristalsis)
+- abnormalities in GI secretions and/or digestive muscle contractions (peristalsis)

 - acute infection or inflammation of the intestine (enteritis), such as traveller’s diarrhea, which may precede onset of IBS symptoms

-The gastrointestinal (GI) system is very sensitive to the hormone released when one is excited, fearful, or anxious (adrenaline) and to other hormones as well.
-Changes to female hormone levels also affect the GI tract, so IBS symptoms may worsen at specific times throughout the menstrual cycle.
-Since hormones play a role in the transit time of food through the digestive tract, this might account for the predominance of IBS in women, although the evidence is still lacking.
+The GI system is very sensitive to adrenalin – the hormone released when one is excited, fearful, or anxious – and to other hormones as well.
+Changes in female hormone levels also affect the GI tract, so IBS symptoms may worsen at specific times throughout the menstrual cycle.
+Since these hormones can affect the transit time of food through the digestive tract, this might account for the predominance of IBS in women, although direct evidence is still lacking.